Away

 The

-made in Britain in the second quarter of the 17th century.
-The use of
+produced in Britain in the second quarter of the 17th century.
+The use

-this material seems closely related the huge expansion of Britain’s
+of this material seems closely related to the expansion of Britain’s

 colonial power and trade during that century.

-Lignum vitae is the hardest and heaviest of commercial woods.
-It was
+Lignum Vitae is the hardest and heaviest of commercial woods.

-imported to Europe from the 16th century as a remedy for a range of
+European merchants imported it from the 16th century onwards as a remedy

-ailments, from gout to syphillis.
-Although some surviving wassail bowls
+for a variety of ailments, from gout to syphilis.
+Although some

-are ceramic or made from maple wood, one can see how the idea of
+surviving wassail bowls are ceramic or made from maple wood, the idea of

 drinking from a bowl or cup made from a material that promised good